Crossminton: Variants

-Crossminton can be played outside and inside, the court can be painted or pegged off.
+Crossminton can be played outside and inside; the court can be painted or pegged off.
 There is even the possibility to use a portable court.
-Crossminton played in the dark is called Blackminton.
+Crossminton, which is played in the dark, is called Blackminton.
 With black lights, fluorescent paints, rackets and special speeders (night speeders) with glow sticks (speedlights) it is possible to play even at night.

+International Crossminton Organisation

+International Crossminton Organisation was founded in 2011.
+36 nation members in march 2025: